Skip to main content

 Botflies

 Botflies like to get under your skin, literally.
 They start by laying their eggs on mosquitos.
 What do mosquitos like to do?
 Bite humans.
 This conveniently deposits the botfly eggs under our skin.
-They then hatch, and the larvae have a nice warm place to live.
+They then hatch, and the larvae have a nice, warm place to live.

 Through a small hole in your skin, the larva can breathe.
 They feed on the flesh in their little skin cave and stay cozy and warm.
 Once they grow into bumblebee-sized adults, they crawl out to lay eggs somewhere else.
 If there are many larvae involved, it’s called myiasis, meaning an infestation under the skin.
 Yum.
-That’s why it pays to pack a good bug spray.
+That’s why it pays to pack a very good bug spray.

 Cold War bombs